Services

 Adolescence is between ages 10-19.
 This stage is characterized by rapid cognitive, physical, and psychosocial growth.

 A type of therapy that focuses on processing emotionally charged and/or traumatic memories through bilateral stimulation and eye movement.
-A key takeaway here is “where you look affects how you feel.“
+The science shows: “where you look affects how you feel“ (same approach as EMDR).

 Counseling for toddlers and children through age 9.

-A process that gathers in formation about someone’s mental, emotional, psychological, learning, and processing consitions to assist in diagnosis and treatment planning.
+A process that gathers in formation about someone’s mental, emotional, psychological, learning, and processing conditions to assist in diagnosis and treatment planning.

 A process that focuses on improving the quality of therapy by providing support, education, and professional oversight to newer practitioners and licensed clinicians.